Contents

 5.4.3 Non-restrictive tertiary strategies

 Non-restrictive tertiary strategies are those used when an actual behaviour of concern is occurring.
-They are used to bring about rapid safe control of a situation and should be in the form of person-centred de-escalation strategies.
+They are used to bringing about rapid safe control of a situation and should be in the form of person-centred de-escalation strategies.

 5.4.4 Restrictive tertiary strategies

 Restrictive tertiary strategies are those used when an actual behaviour of concern is occurring.
-They are used to bring about rapid safe control of a situation, in order to prevent harm from occurring.
+They are used to bringing about rapid safe control of a situation, in order to prevent harm from occurring.
 They may include measures such as physical restraint, chemical restraint, seclusion, enhanced observations.
 These measures should only be used when de-escalation and all other strategies have failed to calm the patient.

 It is vital therefore that when any restrictive procedures are used, deploying staff are fully aware of the risks involved.
 These risks and associated precautions must be addressed in training syllabi which places them within legal, ethical, and professional context.